 03 of 15

 Winterberry hollies (Ilex verticillata) are native plants in eastern North America.
 Their natural habitat is wetlands—an attribute you can exploit if you are looking for something to grow in those problematic swampy spots in the yard.
-As you would expect from most swamp plants, winterberry holly likes growing on acidic ground.
+As you would expect from a swamp plant, winterberry holly likes growing on acidic ground.

 04 of 15

-Inkberry bush (Ilex glabra "Densa"), a native plant in eastern North America, is a more typical holly: it is evergreen.
+Inkberry bush (Ilex glabra 'Densa'), a native plant in eastern North America, is a more typical holly than is winterberry holly: it is evergreen.
 Reaching as much as 8 feet tall when mature, it bears a blackberry that gives this shrub its name.
-Clump-forming with shiny leaves, inkberry holly (Ilex glabra) prefers full sun to partial shade with acidic soil.Continue to 5 of 15 below.
+Clump-forming with shiny leaves, inkberry holly prefers full sun to partial shade with acidic soil.Continue to 5 of 15 below.

 05 of 15

-Like the plants already mentioned, pussy willows (Salix discolor) are wetland plants in nature, making them excellent plant choices for wet areas on your landscape.
+Pussy willows (Salix discolor) are also wetland plants in nature, making them excellent plant choices for wet areas on your landscape.
 Pussy willows are deciduous shrubs that can reach a height of 20 feet, but they can be pruned back to keep them shrub-sized.
 Like winterberry holly, pussy willows are dioecious.
 Salix discolor is indigenous to 27 states across the northern half of the U.S. from Maine to Montana and as far south as North Carolina.

 06 of 15